Can you see much Wildlife in Manuel Antonio National Park, Costa Rica?

 The long answer…judge for yourself from our experience.

 From the misty mountains of the continental divide, our Costa Rica wildlife watching itinerary took us to the sandy beaches of the Pacific Coast, where we spotted our first flock of Scarlet Macaws at the gorgeous Playa Hermosa (the one in Puntarenas Province, not in Guanacaste).
-The beach was indeed very handsome so we decided to stay for lunch and go for a swim.

 When we pulled into the driveway of our rental house, Villa Amanecer, we thought we must’ve gotten the address wrong.
 It was a gorgeous two-story mansion on top of a hill with uninterrupted bird’s eye views of the tropical rainforest cloaked in mist and framed by the distant mountains.
 Quite a change from our little cottage in Monteverde, and easily one of the best places to stay in Costa Rica in the mid-range category.